-Relating to Status Category Value Obligation Reference Work, Health and Safety % Q Any You must review contractors' WHS performance throughout the life of the contract, including WHS management monthly reports and investigating any Notifiable WHS incidents .
-You must also: WHS Management Guidelines Value Requirement < \$1 million Review the contractor's implementation of the WHS Management Plan ≥\$1 million \bigotimes Q ≥\$1 million You should conduct an audit: • within three months of the start of site work at least twice in the life of the project, or as otherwise determined to suit the level of risk during the project, with a minimum of two audits conducted over the life of the contract.
+Relating to Status Category Value Obligation Reference Work, health and safety Any You must review contractors' WHS performance throughout the life of the contract, including WHS management monthly reports and investigating any Notifiable WHS incidents .
+You must also: WHS Management Guidelines Value Requirement < \$1 million Review the contractor's implementation of the WHS Management Plan ≥\$1 million Agree and implement an audit schedule of the contractor's WHS Management Plan. ≥\$1 million You should conduct an audit: • within three months of the start of site work at least twice in the life of the project, or as otherwise determined to suit the level of risk during the project, with a minimum of two audits conducted over the life of the contract.
 You must ensure any corrective and preventive actions identified during an audit are carried out within agreed timeframes.
-Environmental Management ≫ Q Any All staff working on the project site must be inducted into the Environmental Management Plan (EMP) and EMP requirements for work on the site.
-Environmental Management Guidelines % (2) Any You must regularly review the contractor's implementation of the EMP over the life of the project, including on-site evaluations.
+Environmental management 8 Any All staff working on the project site must be inducted into the Environmental Management Plan (EMP) and EMP requirements for work on the site.
+Environmental Management Guidelines 2 Any You must regularly review the contractor's implementation of the EMP over the life of the project, including on-site evaluations.
 You may determine the number of reviews and the scope of each review dependent on the size and nature of the contract.
-Quality Management Q Any You should conduct regular reviews, audits and/or inspections to monitor contractors' implementation of their Quality Management Systems , Quality Management Plans and/or Inspection and Test Plans , based on the value and risk profile of the contract.
+Quality management Any You should conduct regular reviews, audits and/or inspections to monitor contractors' implementation of their Quality Management Systems, Quality Management Plans and/or Inspection and Test Plans , based on the value and risk profile of the contract.
 Quality Management Guidelines